 Back to the drawing board.

 I find another gynecologist at a smaller hospital in Busan who does speak English.
 She is much more thorough and appears to think I have vulvar inflammation but no infection.
 She wonders if I might be allergic to my boyfriend’s semen or to something else.
-I am prescribed an antihistamine, and advised to take baths with propolis (a resin collected by honeybees for hives).
+I have been prescribed an antihistamine and advised to take baths with propolis (a resin collected by honeybees for hives).
 I look it up and it seems to have some potential use as an anti-inflammatory and antioxidant.
 Unfortunately, I have no bathtub.
-Instead, I have a shower-head in my bathroom.
+Instead, I have a shower head in my bathroom.
 Not a shower stall, mind you.
-A shower-head coming out of one wall of my bathroom, beside the toilet and sink.
-One day we walk by a hardware type store and see a large, round, plastic bucket (maybe two and half feet in diameter).
+A showerhead came out of one wall of my bathroom, beside the toilet and sink.
+One day we walk by a hardware-type store and see a large, round, plastic bucket (maybe two and a half feet in diameter).
 We buy it, take it home, wash it five times in scalding water, and I begin my daily routine of squatting in my bucket for about ten minutes with my bee resin.
 Upon visiting a local market, I realize these buckets are used to hold eels for purchase (to eat).
-I wash my bucket another five times.
+I wash my bucket five times.

 I try to start trying to take control of the situation by following all that useless advice online that you get.
 I throw out all my underwear and buy all new, white, cotton-only underwear.
 I read about how it might be a low-grade yeast infection and that you can transmit it to yourself over and over again through your underwear unless you wash it with boiling water and dry it on high heat.
 I start boiling my underwear in a pot of water, and hanging it out to dry.
 I don’t have a dryer in this country, so I start ironing it afterwards.
 I read about how you should only sleep in nightgowns, and that you should blowdry yourself down there on low heat after showers so that it is never damp.
 I do that too.
 I make sure that I shampoo and condition in a way so that none of it can touch my vulva.
 If I had allergic dermatitis or chronic yeast, some of this stuff might have helped.
 But that’s not what I have, and none of it is working.